 - Unofficial copies of your most recent transcripts

-Students will be notified of their application status by the second week of each semester.
+Students will be notified of their application status by the second week of each semester, however they can check the status of their application throughout the scholarship review process by logging into their student scholarship account.

 The awarded funds are applied directly to the student’s university account to pay charges for tuition and fees.
 The disbursement takes approximately eight weeks to process.
 Because scholarships checks are sent AFTER the semester has begun, students must be prepared to cover the cost of their tuition before having their scholarship aid applied to their account.
 If there is a credit on the student's account after the scholarship has applied, the student will receive a refund through their home campus accounting office.
 We highly recommend you enroll in direct deposit for your refund with your home institution.